Drow: Reception

 Made famous by R. A. Salvatore's Drizzt novels, these dark elves from the game influenced subsequent works of fantasy.
-Drow have a gender-based caste system that says "a great deal about attitudes towards gender roles in the real world".
+Drow have a gender-based caste system that one author claims says "a great deal about attitudes towards gender roles in the real world".

 The drow originally created by Gary Gygax are now "essentially the drow of fantasy fiction today", according to Ed Greenwood, who believes them to be "arguably Gary Gygax's greatest, most influential fantasy creation" after the D&D game itself.
 Designer James Jacobs considers the drow to be a rare example of a D&D-invented monster becoming mainstream, with even non-gamers recognizing them.
-Rob Bricken, for io9, named the drow as the eighth most memorable D&D monster.
-Drow have been proven to draw additional sales of products which feature them.
+Rob Bricken, for Io9, named the drow as the eighth most memorable D&D monster.
+In the 1990s, products which featured drow produced higher sales.
 While Paizo Publishing was printing Dragon and Dungeon, covers featuring drow often sold better than other issues in the same year.
+Academic Steven Holmes noted that drow "remain highly visible in successful media projects".

+Holmes highlighted that Gygax created drow as "perfect villains—endpoints on a divide of good and evil".
+However, Holmes thought R. A. Salvatore's depiction was more complicated than Gygax's and Salvatore's work "in many ways" ended up as the definitive portrayal of the drow.
+In the Io9 series revisiting older Dungeons & Dragons novels, in his review of Homeland by Salvatore, Bricken says that "its greatest strength is how it explores drow society, which up to that point was best summarized as 'very evil.'
+Prior to Drizzt, in the vein of orcs, trolls, and primary-colored dragons, the Drow were essentially categorized as more monsters for players to battle and defeat.
+Their skin was obsidian black, earning them the alternate name of dark elves, and marking them as the evil counterpart to the good and heroic lighter-skinned elves of the surface."